HEFLoRa/Keycloak-on-Frost-Server-Introduction/README.md

 All exmaples are run with a docker-compose file.
 You can find seperate files for Keycloak and Frost or use the file in the *shared* folder which runs both services at once.
 To get no conflicts with different programs running locally on your machine make sure to check **docker container ls** and stop those containers.
 A detailed description about docker-compose and all relevant comands can be found on https://docs.docker.com/get-started/

+It is recommended to first set up a Keycloak-instance, and then bind in one or several Frost-server-instances into the existing Keycloak-instance.

 ## Set up Keycloak
 Frist start the Keycloak server with said docker-compose file.
 The server runs on http://localhost:8080 .
 Now you can find the admin console of Keycloak in your webbrowser.
 To login use the user **admin** with the password **Pa55w0rd**.
 After you loged in you have to create a new client for the Frost server.
 To do this navigate to the realm **master** which should be already initialized and create a new client.